Benami Transactions (Prohibition) Act, 1988: Amendments

-In an attempt to curb black money, in July 2016, Modi government decided to amend the original act which was subsequently passed by the Parliament of India as "The Benami Transactions (Prohibition) Amendment Act, 2016".
+In an attempt to curb black money, in July 2016, the Modi government decided to amend the original act which was subsequently passed by the Parliament of India as "The Benami Transactions (Prohibition) Amendment Act, 2016".
 Thereafter, the Government notified the provisions of the act to come into force from 1 November 2016.
-Mint newspaper reported that the Benami act along with the Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015, will help the Government in its fight against black money both within and outside the country.
-The 2016 Act also has safeguard mechanisms such as the adjudicating authority and the appellate mechanism for appeals.
+Mint newspaper reported that the Benami Act along with the Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015, would help the Government in its fight against black money both within and outside the country.
+The 2016 Act also has safeguard mechanisms such as the adjudicating authority and the appellate mechanism.

 The act "prohibits illegal benami transactions, and provides imprisonment up to seven years and fine for violation of the Act which may extend to 25% of the fair market value of the benami property."

 Enforcement

 Authorities

-The Act establishes four authorities who will be able to conduct inquiries regarding benami transactions:
+The Act establishes four authorities to conduct inquiries regarding benami transactions: